-SOURCE AND LINK NUMBER
+SOURCE AND LINK NAME

 Parameter Description Source Here a source is assigned to an element.
-In this drop-down list all sources defined in the ALC configuration (in the project properties) are available.
-All source names are listed.
+In this drop-down list all source defined in the ALC configuration (in the project properties) are available All source names are listed.
 This property is only active if the function type 'source', 'transformer' or 'generator' has been selected.
 You can find details on the source in the configuration of the sources (on page 29) chapter.
 Attention: Use the pre-defined system sources for this (ID 09).
-Configure separate sources for this linking: For the configuration of your own sources, click the button in the ALC configuration property in the Automatic Line Coloring properties group. ➤ The system sources UNDEFINED [0], GROUND FAULT [1], SHORT FAULT [2] and GROUNDED [3] are only envisaged for the configuration of the grounding. ► The pre-defined system sources SYSSOURCE4 [4] to SYSSOURCE9 [9] serve as placeholders.
-Link number Link number for the function type link.
-All identical link numbers in a project correlate with each other.
+Configure separate sources for this linking: For the configuration of your own sources, click the button in the ALC configuration property in the Automatic Line Coloring project properties group. ▶ The system sources UNDEFINED [0], GROUND FAULT [1], SHORT FAULT [2] and GROUNDED [3] are only envisaged for the configuration of the grounding.
+The pre-defined system sources SYSSOURCE4 [4] to SYSSOURCE9 [9] serve as placeholders.
+Link name The link name can be configured here for the link function type.
+All identical link names in a project correlate with each other.
 You can find further information about this in the Link function type.
 This property is only active, if the function type link has been selected.